signatureai/signature-core-nodes/docs/nodes/numbers.md

         @classmethod
         def IS_CHANGED(cls):  # type: ignore
             return RandomNumber.get_random()

     ```

 ## MathOperator

-Evaluates mathematical expressions using variables and operators
+Evaluates mathematical expressions with support for variables and multiple operators.

+This class provides a powerful expression evaluator that supports variables (a, b, c, d)
+and various mathematical operations.
+It can handle arithmetic, comparison, and logical
+operations.

 ### Inputs